 A clean and healthy pool filter is vital for ensuring the pool water is free from dirt and debris.
 If you have a dirty filter then trying to clean a pool will be much more difficult.

 Cleaning your cartridge filter for the first time may seem daunting, but you’ll be pleased to know it’s not as scary as it sounds.

-To find out more about pool filter cartridges and how to clean them the right way, then keep reading!
+To find out more about how to clean pool filter cartridges the right way, then keep reading!